-The Musical Theatre Intensive (MTI) is dedicated to providing multiple opportunities for students interested in developing their skills as musical theatre performers.
+The Musical Theatre Intensive (MTI) is dedicated to providing opportunities for students interested in developing their skills as musical theatre performers.
 We offer workshops in all areas of musical theatre performance including voice, acting, and dance, as well as performance opportunities at various events throughout the festival.
-There is an opportunity to audition for the MTI Scholarship Award as well as a slot in a festival

-This year, we’ll be handling things a little differently for our Musical Theatre Intensive Auditions (MTI).
+This year, we’ll be handling things a little differently at MTI.
 In the past, auditions slots were reserved for a limited number of musical theatre performers.
 These performers were either nominated from musical productions at their schools, pre-registered ahead of time, or lucky enough to have snagged a last-minute slot at the festival.
-This year however, ANYONE who would like to audition for the MTI Scholarship Auditions is eligible – there is no cap on the number of folks who may submit materials!
+This year however, anyone who would like to audition for the MTI Scholarship Auditions will is eligible – there is no cap on the number of folks who may submit materials!

 HERE’S WHAT YOU NEED TO KNOW

-Students who wish to participate in MTI must register for the auditions by December 18, 2020.
+Students who wish to participate in MTI must register for Festival 54 AND for the MTI Scholarship Award auditions by January 3, 2022.
 As part of the registration process, you will be asked to upload videos of two contrasting pieces of musical theatre or musical theatre-adjacent repertoire, each approximately 16-bars or 30 seconds in length.
 (Please see audition video specifications below.)

-20 performers will be selected for the final round and will be asked to submit an additional video of them singing a full-length piece from the musical theatre canon.
+From this group, 20 performers will be passed on to the final round and will be asked to submit an additional video of them singing a full-length piece from the musical theatre canon.
 This must be a different piece than the 16-bar cuts submitted for the initial audition round.

 The finalists’ videos (including both of their short selections from the preliminary round as well as their full piece) will be screened during the festival.
-A panel of selectors will choose one regional awardee from this group who will be invited to attend the national festival.
+A panel of selectors will choose one person to receive the MTI Scholarship Award.

 AUDITION VIDEO RULES & RECOMMENDATIONS